enricopolanski/functional-programming/README.md

 })
 ```

-we can change the signature in:
+we can change it's signature to:

 ```ts
 declare function readFile(